Case: Protect Democracy Project v. U.S. Office of Management and Budget

 Case Summary

-This case, filed by the Protect Democracy Project in the U.S. District Court for the District of Columbia, challenged the actions of the U.S. Office of Management and Budget (OMB) in relation to the transparency of federal apportionment information.
-The complaint alleged that OMB violated federal law, specifically the 2022 and 2023 Appropriations Acts, which mandated the public posting of apportionment documents online.
+Filed on April 14, 2025 by the Protect Democracy Project in the U.S. District Court for the District of Columbia, this case challenged the actions of the U.S. Office of Management and Budget (OMB) in relation to the transparency of federal apportionment information.
+The complaint alleged that OMB violated federal law, specifically the 2022 and 2023 Consolidated Appropriations Acts, which mandated the public posting of apportionment documents online.
 This was intended to prevent the president and OMB from abusing their authority “over the apportionment of federal funds without public or congressional scrutiny or accountability.”
 The Protect Democracy Project had been using the information provided by OMB to create a user-friendly public platform, OpenOMB, which made it easier for the public to track government spending.

-On March 24, 2025, OMB’s apportionment website went offline without prior notice, and shortly thereafter, OMB informed Congress that it would no longer comply with the legal requirement to publish apportionment documents.
-OMB’s refusal to maintain the public transparency site was cited as a violation of statutory duties, including transparency requirements aimed at preventing abuses of executive power over federal funds.
-The Protect Democracy Project, having relied on this transparency for its oversight work, sought legal action to force OMB to resume its responsibilities, arguing that the agency’s failure constitutes both unlawful withholding of information and arbitrary, capricious decision-making.
+On March 24, 2025, OMB’s apportionment website went offline without prior notice, and shortly thereafter, OMB informed Congress that it would no longer publish apportionment documents.
+Plaintiffs argued that OMB’s refusal to maintain the public transparency site was a violation of statutory duties, including transparency requirements aimed at preventing abuses of executive power over federal funds.
+Having relied on this transparency for its oversight work, Plaintiffs sought legal action to force OMB to resume its responsibilities.

 The lawsuit included multiple counts under the Administrative Procedure Act (APA), including claims of agency action not in accordance with the law, unreasonable delays, arbitrary and capricious actions, violations of the separation of powers, and ultra vires actions.
 Plaintiffs also sought declaratory judgment and a writ of mandamus to compel OMB to restore the public posting of apportionment documents as required by law.